Passport Canada is responsible for issuing Canadian passports.

 Important notice: Traveling within the next 20 business days

 If you plan to travel within the next 20 business days, please apply in person at a Passport Canada Office.
-This period does not include delivery time.

 Types of applications that receiving agents can accept